Developer Guide

 a.

-from the main workspace (To view questions, executeview
+viewfrom the main workspace (To view questions, executeviewfrom the question workspace)

 D.9: Delete Question